menpo/menpo.github.io/menpofit/aam.md

 **MaskedAAM**
 The `MaskedAAM` uses the same warp logic as the `HolsiticAAM`.
-The only difference between them is that the `reference_shape` is masked.
-The mask that is created by default consists of rectangular mask patches centered around the landmarks.
+The only difference between them is that the reference frame consists of rectangular mask patches centered around the landmarks instead of the convex hull of the mean shape.

 **LinearAAM**
-The `LinearAAM` utilizes a linear warp function $$\mathcal{W}(\mathbf{p})$$ in the motion model.
-The advantage is that the linear nature of such a warp function makes the computation of its Jacobian trivial.
+The `LinearAAM` is an experimental variation that utilizes a linear warp function $$\mathcal{W}(\mathbf{p})$$ in the motion model, thus a _dense_ statistical shape model which has one shape point per pixel in the reference frame.
+The advantage is that the linear nature of such warp function makes the computation of its Jacobian trivial.

 **LinearMaskedAAM**
-Similar to the relation between `HolisticAAM` and `MaskedAAM`, a `LinearMaskedAAM` is exactly the same with a `LinearAAM`, with the difference that the `reference_shape` is masked.
+Similar to the relation between `HolisticAAM` and `MaskedAAM`, a `LinearMaskedAAM` is exactly the same with a `LinearAAM`, with the difference that the reference frame is masked.

 **PatchAAM**
 A `PatchAAM` represents the appearance in a patch-based fashion, i.e. rectangular patches are extracted around the landmark points.